Frank-Pham/IVAR_Basketball_Blog/content/posts/development.md

 }
 ```

+Gameplay of the dunking implementation: [here](https://drive.google.com/file/d/1JB8GBmEefcU_0TlB7CNYqMMyxxcVA191/view?usp=sharing)

 ## Haptic & auditive feedback

-To improve presence I added haptics and soundeffects.
+To improve presence for the players, I added haptics and soundeffects.
 Every time the player initiates a dribble haptic feedback in form of controller vibration is activated.

 ```csharp
 // Dribble.cs